Rule 5.661. Representation of the child on appeal

 (e) Service of recommendation

-Child's trial counsel or guardian ad litem must serve a copy of the recommendation filed in the Court of Appeal on the district appellate project.
+The child's trial counsel or guardian ad litem must serve a copy of the recommendation filed in the Court of Appeal on the district appellate project and the trial court.

 (f) Factors to be considered